Updated July 21, 2023

-- The sudden rise in a number of buyers will be seen.
+- The sudden rise in the number of buyers will be seen.

-- The situation of shortage of supply of share in the open market to sale will be created.
+- The situation of shortage of supply of shares in the open market for sale will be created.

-- The financial and performance charts of the company will show a sudden rise in prices of share.
+- The financial and performance charts of the company will show a sudden rise in the prices of shares.

 Reasons for Pump and Dump

 The reasons are as follows: